"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 The Biden Touch: Physical Connection as Communication

-Perhaps no aspect of Biden's public persona better illustrated his Type 2 orientation than his tactile approach to human interaction.
-Long before social distancing became standard practice, Biden was known for his hands-on style of communication—the hand on a shoulder, the embrace of a grieving parent, the lean-in during conversation.
+Nothing captures Biden's Type 2 orientation more clearly than his tactile approach to human interaction.
+Long before social distancing became standard practice, Biden was known for a hands-on style of communication: a hand on a shoulder, an embrace with a grieving parent, a lean-in during conversation.

-While this physical expressiveness occasionally generated controversy in changing cultural contexts, it fundamentally reflected the Helper's instinct to communicate care through touch and physical presence—to literally reach out to others in need of connection.
+This physical expressiveness occasionally generated controversy as cultural contexts shifted.
+But it reflects a simple Helper instinct: communicate care through touch and physical presence, literally reaching out to people who need connection.

 White House photographer David Lienemann, who documented Biden's vice presidency, observed: